-Gamelan is a large ensemble of mostly bronze percussion instruments and the most prominent traditional music from Indonesia.
-Its presence at Cornell offers a window into a truly majestic musical form as well as an entrée to the study of the fourth most populous nation in the world.
+Gamelan refers to large ensembles of mostly bronze percussion instruments, and to the most prominent traditional music from Indonesia.
+Gamelan’s presence at Cornell offers a window into a truly majestic musical form as well as an entrée to the study of the fourth most populous nation in the world.